pybliometrics-dev/pybliometrics/docs/configuration.rst

 Runtime
 ~~~~~~~

-You can easily inspect or change configuration values at runtime.
+You can easily inspect configuration values at runtime, and even set some during execution.
 Simply import the config beforehand and assign new values to the keys as if the config was a dictionary:

 .. code-block:: python

     from pybliometrics.scopus.utils import config

-    print(config['Authentication']['APIKey'])
+    print(config['Authentication']['APIKey'])  # Show keys
-    config['Proxy']['ftp'] = 'socks5://localhost:8080'
+    config['Proxy']['ftp'] = 'socks5://localhost:8080'  # Redefine proxy

+Setting the keys at runtime is however not possible.

 Custom location